Overview

 Downloads

-PortCheck is a tiny, portable command line tool for administrators, network and firewall admins.
+PortCheck is a portable command line tool for administrators, network and firewall admins.
 You can check if a remote device answers on a certain TCP port.
-Short overview:
+PortCheck displays the result (reachable / not reachable) including the response time.
+It has many additional functions such as e-mail notification or sound output.
+A short overview:

 • Displays permanently whether devices answer on a particular TCP port